techandy42/Codex_Playground/README.md

 python snake_game.py
 ```

+When the game starts you can choose to play yourself or watch the built-in AI
-Use the arrow keys to control the snake.
-The game ends if the snake collides
+play.
+Use the arrow keys in human mode to control the snake.
+The game ends if
-with itself.
-Your score is displayed in the corner and on the game over screen.
+the snake collides with itself.
+Your score is displayed in the corner and on the
+game over screen.

 When you're done playing, exit the virtual environment with: